Dreamcast-Projects/makeip/README.md

 ## License

-This project is licensed under the BSD-2 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD 2-clause "Simplified" License - see the [LICENSE.md](LICENSE.md) file for details